AlexStormwood/UnityAutomatedSemver/README.md

 ## Example Usage

 In your repository containing a Unity project, you should have a Github Actions workflow file set up in your `.github/workflows` directory.
-Name it whatever you want.
-The example code below updates the patch number in every commit made to the repository.
+Name it whatever you want (as long as it ends in ".yml"!).
+After letting this action run, you then have to sort out committing & pushing the changed file(s) to your repo from within the workflow.
+The example code below shows all of this; it updates the patch number in every push made to the repository.

+Currently, the big downside to this process is that all developers working on the repo must then fetch & pull the changes made by this action.
+No one should be editing the `ProjectSettings.asset` file anyway so this shouldn't cause any merge or pull/push issues, but still worth noting.

 ```yaml
 name: Update Unity project semantic versioning